luhappycoder/linux_one_liners_about_image/README.md

 #$0: file name ${0##*.}: extension
 find . -type f -exec bash -c 'mv "$0" "$(md5sum "$0"|cut -d" " -f 1).${0##*.}"' {} \;
 ```
+## How to tell a image is gray or color?